GEOG 2129 - Introductory Geographic Information Systems (GIS)

 2) Smart Phone Mapping Instructions – to be provided.

 Like any discipline that works with data, you need to develop an understanding of data quality issues.
 This lecture looks at the

 concepts of precision, accuracy and error as they apply to GIS.
 Precision is defined.
 We’ll also look at how precision and accuracy differ, along with potential sources of error.
 This lecture will also discuss report writing styles.

 Social Applications of GIS

-Guest lecture from GIS specialist Jarrod Lange.
-Although GIS technology was initially applied to environmental applications, there is now a significant amount of work performed in social applications such as population studies, accessability and health (to name a few).
+Although GIS technology was initially applied to environmental applications, there is now a significant amount of work performed in social applications such as population studies, crime and health (to name a few).
 This lecture will discuss the use of GIS for social research and analysis and show examples of GIS applications in various fields.

 Course Summary and Exam Preparation

 This lecture will include a review of the course, including information about the exam and ‘where to next’ if you would like to continue studying GIS.

 Specific Course RequirementsThis course assumes a basic level of computer literacy and familiarity with Microsoft Windows, Word and Excel.

 Small Group Discovery ExperienceWorkshops are designed to create small group discovery